Manage thesaurus rules

 as search results. -

-Your service agents search for Salesforce case number with leading zeros.
-You want them to automatically also search for the case number without the leading zeros (see "One-way synonym" thesaurus rule type and Use Java-style regular expressions).
+Your service agents search for Salesforce case numbers with leading zeros.
+You want the search to also include case numbers without the leading zeros (see "One-way synonym" thesaurus rule type and Use Java-style regular expressions).

 Examples-